Wh1teCl0ud/Portfolio_setup/README.md

 # Portfolio setup

-**Via dev tools set width of a viewport to 375 px, and it's gonna look properly**
+Fledged for width of a desktop screen and 375px-width phone screen (which you can set via devtools to check)

 ## Built With